rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

       - A CIDR IP: Define a subnet range.

       - A group of IPs: This is the recommended option.
 Select an existing object-group.
-If you need to create a new object-group first, see [Firewall Manager v2 - object-groups](https://support.rackspace.com/how-to/firewall-manager-v2-object-groups).
+If you need to create a new object-group first, see [Firewall Manager v2 object-groups](/how-to/firewall-manager-v2-object-groups).

       - Any IP: This option defines the source as **any**.
-Before choosing this option, refer to the best practices section in the [Firewall Manager v2 - Theory and Best Practices](https://support.rackspace.com/how-to/firewall-manager-v2-access-list-theory-and-best-practices) article.
+Before choosing this option, refer to the best practices section in the [Firewall Manager v2 access-list theory and best practices](/how-to/firewall-manager-v2-access-list-theory-and-best-practices) article.

       <img src="{% asset_path dedicated-hosting/firewall-manager-v2-access-list-rules/image-traffic-coming-from.png %}" />